Continued Opportunities In The $122B Vertical Market Software Space

 At Bowery Capital, we focus a third of our efforts on vertical market software and the impact it is having on a select group of industries.
 In 2014, we put out a report called Opportunities In Vertical Software v1.0 and continue to be bullish on the growth of software solutions tailored for specific industries.
 Today, we are releasing Opportunities In Vertical Software v2.0.
 The report includes our point of view on various industries, the positives and concerns, the industry leaders, software spend metrics, funding activity, investors, and key trends.
 Below the report, we highlight ten fun facts about vertical software since the publication of our last report.
 We hope you enjoy it and will be following up in the coming weeks on the blog with more info on each industry.
+You can check out the full report here.

 10 Fun Facts About Opportunities In Vertical Software v2.0: